djalbat/occam-grammar-utilities/README.md

 ```
   Y  ::=  "a" | "b" | Y "c";
 ```
-The problem is that this could result in the derivation `Y -> Y ("c")` or, keeping to the convention that those parts of a definition that are never evaluated are shown in parenthesis, simply `Y -> Y "c"`.
+The problem is that this could result in the derivation `Y -> Y ("c")` or, losing the convention that those parts of a definition that are never evaluated are shown in parenthesis, simply `Y -> Y "c"`.

 On the surface of it this algorithm is much simpler than those to deal with eliminating cycles or implicit left recursion and, unlike those two, is pre-emptive in the sense that it directly removes immediate left recursion where it finds it but otherwise leaves the BNF as-is.

 It works by identifying the immediately left recursive rule within in any rule, in this case the `Y  ::=  Y "c"` rule, and rewriting it as right recursive.
-The part referencing the new rule is then appended to any definition that is not immediately left recursive, thus:
+A part referencing the new rule is then appended to any definition that is not immediately left recursive, thus:
 ```
   Y  ::=  "a" Y~ | "b" Y~;